eroicaleo/doctut2/notes/ProtestantEthic.md

   acquires the money reserve to be used as fuel for modern capitalism's activities, not the other way around.

+## 2.9

+* YG: 第一段写具有现代资本主义精神的雇主的应有气质，用了四个排比，蛮有气势的。用来形容我的学霸
+  同学对学习的态度也是可以的。
+* But the entrance of the spirit of capitalism did not foster peace.
+The earliest of its innovators regularly confronted a flood of mistrust, occasionally hatred, and above all moral indignation.
+Frequently outright legends were created about secret and dark skeleton in the early lives of proponents of this spirit.
+  It is not very easy for anyone to be so naive as not to recognize only an unusually firm character could protect such new style employer from a loss of his calm self control and from economic as well as moral catastrophe.
+In addition, clarity of vision and strength to act decisively were required.
+Furthermore and above all, under these new circumstances, only very specific and highly developed ethical qualities would be capable of winning over the absolutely indispensable trust of customers and workers.
+Finally, only such qualities could make possible the lasting resilience necessary to overcome innumerable obstacles and, more important, to undertake infinitely more intensive workplace tasks now required of the employer.
+Because these ethical qualities were of a specifically different type from those adequate to the traditionalism of the past, they could not be reconciled with the comfortable enjoyment of life.

 ## Conclusion to this chapter

 * section 2.4 and 2.5 的重点是说：labors are an absolute end in itself.